 3. Employer Support and Compliance

-VisaNation guides employers on their role in the process, including necessary evidence to support the employee’s extraordinary ability.
+VisaNation guides employers on their role in the process, including the necessary evidence to support the employee’s extraordinary ability.
 Our lawyers are responsive to your questions and able to keep you updated about your case.

 4. Handling Requests for Evidence (RFE)